graph-massivizer/graph-optimizer/TESTING.md

       ```

 3. **Jupyter Notebook** (optional):
-    - For running the prediction, a jupyter notebook example is provided.
+    - A jupyter notebook example is provided, showing how to issue a request to the API in python.
     - To run this example, make sure a working Jupyter Notebook environment is available.

 ## Testing Steps
 ### Step 1: Check if model exists
 Ensure that the models you want to use are located in the `models` folder.
 The tool only supports models that are present in this directory.
-Verify that your desired model is correctly placed in the models folder before proceeding.
+Only use BGO names that have their own subdirectory with energy and performance models in the `models` folder.

 The structure of the `models` folder is as follows: